Documents May 23, 2026 8 min read

 How FinishTax Handles It

 FinishTax was built around this exact workflow.
-You send an organizer (questionnaire) that adapts each client's document request checklist; clients upload through a branded portal; status updates in real time; automated reminders chase the specific missing items; and AI classifies uploads and matches them to checklist items so your completion view stays accurate on its own.
-You get the roll-up across all clients that tells you who's ready to prep — without opening a single file to check.
+You send an organizer (questionnaire) that adapts each client's document request checklist; clients upload through a branded portal against specific requested items, so status updates in real time; you send reminders that name the specific missing items with one click (FinishTax never auto-emails or auto-texts clients on your behalf); and AI classifies uploads on demand, one file or a whole batch, so identifying what came in is a click instead of an open-and-read.
+You get the roll-up across all clients that tells you who's ready to prep.

 The practical payoff: you stop being the tracking system.
 Instead of remembering who owes what, you open one screen that already knows.